 Not Everything Open

-Attractions – Most of the Disney World attractions and rides will be reopening right away, with a few opening at a later date.
+Attractions – Most of the Disney World attractions and rides are open, with a few still closed.

-Entertainment and Shows – In order to comply with proper distancing guidelines, some shows and other entertainment will not be opening during the reopening phase starting July 11.
-This includes fireworks shows, nighttime spectaculars, and closed theater entertainment.
+Entertainment and Shows – In order to comply with proper distancing guidelines, some shows, and other entertainment will not be opening during the reopening phase.
+For the moment, this includes fireworks shows, nighttime spectaculars, and closed theater entertainment.

 Restaurants – Many restaurants in Disney World are not reopening right away.
 With lower attendance, it doesn’t make sense financially to keep all the restaurants open.
-Certain restaurant types like dinner shows, character meals and buffets are also being temporarily suspended.
+Certain restaurant types like dinner shows, character meals, and buffets are also temporarily suspended.

 All restaurants and dining locations need to abide by the new regulations including distancing tables and lower overall capacity.